ryujaehun/EDSR-Mobile/README.md

 ![](https://i1.wp.com/deepmi.me/wp-content/uploads/2017/12/unnamed-file.jpeg)
 ## About
 This repository is the repository that applies the Depthwise Separable convolution to EDSR.
+The size of the feature map and the size of the residual block are significantly reduced to accommodate the number of parameters.
+Since the MSE loss is better than the L1 loss from the time when the parameter is reduced, MSE is adopted.
 ## Dependencies
 * Python (Tested with 3.6)
 * PyTorch >= 0.4.0